 Workshops are limited to 12 children max and cost £10.50 per child (advance booking is essential).
-Their Spring 2019 schedule of workshops at Heartlands is now available – to enquire or book just get in touch with Lizzie Heath on 07968 606580 or email email@example.com
+This was their Spring 2019 schedule of workshops at Heartlands – to enquire or book about the current schedule of workshops just get in touch with Lizzie Heath on 07968 606580 or email firstname.lastname@example.org

 Don’t forget that if you’re staying at Bosinver, you can borrow Nanny Pat’s baking box which has all the equipment you need to whip up a storm in the kitchen.